 9. Consider Micro-Segmentation: Where possible, go beyond standard network segmentation.
 Segment based on context of the user, role, application and data being requested.

-10. Implement Threat and Advanced Behavior Monitoring: Somewhere along the line accounts have access to stuff.
+10. Implement Threat Intelligence and Advanced Behavior Monitoring: Somewhere along the line accounts have access to stuff.
 Implement base security event monitoring and advanced threat detection (including user behavior monitoring) to more accurately and quickly detect compromised account activity as well as insider privilege misuse and abuse.

-Implementing these high-level recommendations will minimize the risks of lateral movement by an outside attacker.
-BeyondTrust delivers capabilities in our PowerBroker Privileged Access Management platform to help you address these recommendations:
+Implementing the 10 high-level recommendations detailed above will minimize the risks of lateral movement by an outside attacker.
+BeyondTrust delivers capabilities in our Privileged Access Management platform to help you address these recommendations:

-- The PowerBroker Endpoint Least Privilege Solution includes capabilities for enforcing least privilege on all Windows and Mac endpoints, allow listing applications, implementing risk-based application policies, multi-factor authentication, adaptive access controls, and network isolation/segmentation.
+- BeyondTrust Endpoint Privilege Management includes capabilities for enforcing least privilege on all Windows, Mac, Unix, and Linux endpoints, allow listing applications, implementing risk-based application policies, multi-factor authentication, adaptive access controls, and network isolation/segmentation.

-- The PowerBroker Enterprise Password Security solution helps IT organizations gain visibility and control over privileged credentials – as well the systems they’re designed to protect.
+- BeyondTrust Privileged Password Management helps IT organizations gain visibility and control over privileged credentials – as well the systems they’re designed to protect.
 With the solution, you can implement a secure password storage mechanism, rotate credentials, establish a secure gateway into your datacenter, and more.

 - Underpinning all BeyondTrust solutions is the central platform built on BeyondInsight that includes a purpose-built threat and user behavioral analytics engine.